Fair Grove, Missouri, United States

 filler@godaddy.com

-The Old English Sheepdog, also known as OES, Sheepie or just Sheepdog, is a beautiful canine with a dense coat.
+The Old English Sheepdog, also known as OES, Sheepie, English Sheepdog or just Sheepdog, is a stunning canine with a dense and shaggy coat.
 They are very intelligent and agile, not to mention their exceptional obedience and goofy personality.
-They enjoy performing tasks and they posses great strength.
-You will find out that this breed is diverse in their coat colors.
-They can be black/white, grey/white, blue/white, blue merle/white...
-However, we all agree that this dog is simply gorgeous whatever hair color they have.
+They enjoy performing tasks and they are powerful dogs.
+You will find out that this breed is diverse when it comes to coat colors.
+They can be black/white, grizzle/white, grey/white, blue/white, merle/white, blue merle/white and a few varieties in between that color pallet.
+However, we all agree that this dog is simply gorgeous regardless of their color.

-Another good point about OES is that this breed is very athletic and energetic.
-Because of this fact, it is important that your Sheepie gets regular daily exercise.
+Another good point about OES is that this breed is athletic and energetic.
+Because of this fact, it is important that your Sheepie gets regular daily exercises as part of their routines.
 Old English Sheepdogs are a breed that is very affectionate, and they might end up trying to herd people, dogs and/or other objects without even realizing they are doing that.

 The Old English Sheepdog, like the Bulldog and Collie, stands among the truly iconic dogs of the British Isles?
 The “Bobtail,” as the breed is often known, was most likely developed in the west of England, in the counties of Devon and Somerset and the Duchy of Cornwall.